Releasing Music

 - Release details: Title, artist name, genre, release date

-- Track information: Track titles, explicit content flags, optional preview start seconds, songwriter credits
+- Track information: Track titles, explicit content flags, optional preview start seconds, songwriter credits, optional lyrics

 - Featured artists: Any collaborators on the release